 Alternative 1 (No Action) would retain the OY=total ACL=ABC at 15,344,846 lbs ww as specified in Amendment 5 (SAFMC 2013).
 National Standard 1 (NS1) establishes the relationship between conservation and management measures, preventing overfishing, and achieving OY from each stock, stock complex, or fishery.
-The NS1 guidelines discuss the relationship of overfishing limit (OFL) to the MSY and the ACL to OY.
-The OFL is an annual amount of catch that corresponds to the estimate of maximum fishing mortality threshold applied to a stock; and MSY is the long-term average of such catches.
+The NS1 guidelines discuss the relationship of overfishing limit (OFL) to the maximum sustainable yield (MSY) and the ACL to OY.
+The OFL is an annual amount of catch that corresponds to the estimate of maximum fishing mortality threshold (MFMT) applied to a stock; and MSY is the long-term average of such catches.
 The long-term objective is to achieve OY through annual achievement of an ACL.
 The NS1 guidelines state that OY cannot exceed MSY, and if OY is set close to MSY, the conservation and management measures must have very good control of the amount of catch to achieve the OY without overfishing.
-Under Alternative 2, OY would 14,303,546 lbs ww (commercial ACL + recreational ACT).
-Compared with Alternative 1 (No Action) the OY would be reduced by 1,041,300 lbs ww.
+Under Alternative 2, OY would be 13,130,288 lbs ww (commercial ACL + recreational ACT).
+Compared with Alternative 1 (No Action) the OY would be reduced by 2,214,558 lbs ww.
 Alternative 3 would specify the OY at a value between 14 million lbs ww and 35 million lbs ww.
-Alternative 4 would specify the OY between 12,769,061 and 15,344,846, a value equal to or less than the OY under Alternative 1 (No Action) (Table 4.1.1.2).
-OY values for Alternative 3 and Alternative 4 assume that the current recreational ACT will be unchanged and the commercial ACT will remain unspecified in Action 2 and Action 3 respectively.
+Alternative 4 would specify the OY between

+11,595,803 and 15,344,846, a value equal to or less than the OY under Alternative 1 (No Action) (Table 4.1.1.2).